FlatFilers/flatfile-plugins/plugins/dedupe/README.md

 <!-- START_INFOCARD -->

-This plugin dedupes records in a sheet via a sheet level custom action.
+This plugin dedupes records in a Sheet via a Sheet-level action.

 **Event Type:**
 `listener.on('job:ready')`